 With a next-gen headless model you can deliver the structured data to your visual page editor, letting content editors work in a familiar and user-friendly environment.

 Is it possible to combine a SPA with features of a traditional CMS with a next-gen headless solution?
 If some part of the app needs a landing page or traditional content, you can combine the app with server side rendered content.

 While SPAs and headless certainly is a developer driven framework, you should in any case facilitate cooperation between editor and developer.
 This ensures flexibility in the CMS: together you should make ground rules for structuring the content, thus making it easier for a content editor to get the job done.

 As an example, if the solution supports adding switches, add them where it makes sense, without overloading the amount of possibilities.
 Similarly, establish relations between content and content types—ensuring a tidy and logical system.

-As a final remark, and to summarise the red thread in this article: Make sure you have a flexible platform to deliver an editor friendly platform for delivering single-page applications.
+Make sure you have a flexible platform to deliver an editor friendly platform for delivering single-page applications.

 Headless goes as hand in glove with SPAs, but as a next generation headless CMS supports both headless (delighting your developers) and traditional CMS features (delighting your editors), it might be the right solution for you.